fab199/CI-CD/README.md

 <h2>Project Execution Steps:</h2>
 <br/>

-   - Set up continuous integration with Jenkins and SonarQube.
+   - Set up continuous integration with Jenkins, SonarQube and Nexus.
    - Create or use an existing Docker Hub account and store credentials in Jenkins.
    - Configure Docker Engine in Jenkins and install necessary plugins (docker pipeline, docker, pipeline utility).
    - Create a Kubernetes cluster using Cops and install Helm on the Cops VM.